Please contact our private client team direct on 020 8771 5254, we are always happy to help.

 If you had a life interest in trust property (and you will know what that expression means if you have one) there will be tax on the capital value of the trust property when you die.
 Your estate will be added to the trust property to calculate the total tax, which is then normally paid from your estate and the trust fund in proportion.
 This may mean that your estate is taxed even if it is less than the nil-rate band.

-There is scope for saving inheritance tax by making use of the exemptions for some kinds of gift in your lifetime, setting up trusts, or re-arranging the ownership of property.
+There is scope for saving inheritance tax by making use of the exemptions for some kinds of gift in your lifetime.
 We can advise you about this when drawing up your will.

 Tax can sometimes be reduced even after someone has died.
 An agreement between the people inheriting the estate can, in effect, re-write the will, but we do not advise you to rely on this possibility when making your will.
 It cannot always be done, and the law that allows it may change without warning.